tdclacy/TicTacToe/README.md

 # TicTacToe
-TicTacToe running in console in Java
+TicTacToe running in console in Java:

 Player can choose what symbols to use.